-- Walking Push-ups 25 each (50 total) Coaching Tips: In a prone position, place hands a little wider than shoulder width.
+Walking Push-ups 25 each (50 total) Coaching Tips: In a prone position, place hands a little wider than shoulder width.
 Brace your body on your hands and toes, be sure to keep your body straight or slightly raised at the hips.
 Draw your abdomen inward toward your spine and tighten your glutes.
 Move one hand forward of your shoulder and the other a bit behind your shoulder.
 From this staggered stance, slowly lower yourself until your chest almost meets the ground and pause, then slowly raise your upper body to the starting position.
 Reverse the hand positions after each rep by walking your hands and feet forward one step.
-Towel or Body Rows 50 reps Coaching Ques: Adjust the bar to mid-thigh height.
+Towel or Body Rows50 repsYou can also use adoorway and towelor TRX to substitutefor the body row(click here for othergreat options) Coaching Ques: Adjust the bar to mid-thigh height.
 Grab the smith bar (be sure the bar is locked in place).
 Draw your abdominal muscles tight and squeeze the glutes.
-Pull your chest up towards the You can also use a doorway and towel or TRX to substitute for the body row (click here for other great options) bar keeping your traps as relaxed as possible.
+Pull your chest up towards the bar keeping your traps as relaxed as possible.
 Keep the abs tight, head up as you pull.
 Don't let your legs push you up, pull yourself, pause at the top of the motion, then slowly lower back to the starting position.
 Be sure to keep your glutes and abs tight and shoulders down throughout the motion.
 Repeat as directed.
 Prone Plank Pulses 50 reps Coaching Tips: Lie on the floor with elbows/ forearms under your shoulders.
 Tighten your abs and glutes then lift your body off the floor, your toes and forearms should be holding you up.
 Keep abs tight and head in proper alignment then push hips toward the ceiling.
 Hold at the top of the motion for a moment then return to the starting position.
 Repeat as directed.
 Biker Crunches 25 each side (50) Coaching Tips: Lay flat on floor with legs extended to 45 degrees from the floor.
 Place hands under neck to support the head.
 Activate core and glutes by drawing in navel towards the spine and squeezing the glutes.
 Lift one shoulder off the floor and rotate your shoulder/ elbow, bring the opposite knee toward that elbow.
 Bring the elbow and knee together then pause momentarily and slowly return to the starting position.
 Repeat on the other side.
 Only lift as far as you feel comfortable, don't strain.
 Quality is far more important than quantity, so once form has diminished discontinue the exercise.
 Mountain Climbers 25 each side (50) Coaching Ques: Begin in a pushup position, with your weight supported by your hands and toes.
 Flexing the knee and hip, bring one leg in toward your chest.
 Explosively reverse the positions of your legs, extending the bent leg until the leg is straight and supported by the toe, and bringing the other foot up with the hip and knee flexed.
 Keep repeating